adam-p/yesterday-i-learned/recipes.md

 * Add cheese, [mushrooms](https://www.youtube.com/watch?v=Ow9pGXT3KwY), or something.
 * For authentic Jean Imbert experience, fold the thing in half when pouring it out.

+### Zip-loc Omelette

+From your broke ass-college student notes.
+May or may not work.

+* Place 2 eggs in Ziploc bag
+* Place shredded cheese, ham in Ziploc bag
+* Add salt, pepper, garlic, whatever
+* Boil in pot until solid

 # Lunch

 ## [Spinach Pasta](http://m.allrecipes.com/recipe/16142/spinach-pasta-salad)